Nitish1235/SEO/moreclicks/DEPLOYMENT.md

 ### Option 4: Google Cloud Platform (GCP)

 This guide will help you deploy your SEO Analyzer application on Google Cloud Platform using the free $300 credits.
-We'll use Cloud Run (serverless), Cloud SQL (PostgreSQL), and Cloud Memorystore (Redis).
+We'll use Cloud Run (serverless), Supabase (PostgreSQL database), and Cloud Memorystore (Redis).

+**Note:** This guide assumes you're using Supabase for your database.
+If you prefer Cloud SQL, you can follow the alternative instructions in Step 4.

 **Domain Setup:** This guide includes specific instructions for connecting your `moreclicks.io` domain from Hostinger to Cloud Run.